ParthSankpal/Summarizer/README.md

-# AI_Summarizer
+# AI-Summarizer
  Simplify your reading with Summize, an open-source article summarizer that transforms lengthy articles into clear and concise summaries